cse3901-2021au-giles/mcdonalds-project6/README.md

 - Users can be in multiple groups, multiple groups can be in multiple projects, etc. (multiple group structures)
 - If a user drops the course, admins can easily delete users.
 - There is a login function for both admins and users.
+- Basic analytics (was very hard) for admin view of evaluations

 ## "Features That Will Be Implemented (IF MORE TIME)"
 - A class code to separate into multiple classes + prevent easy admin abuse.